-- 4.1 The government defines bullying as behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-(DfE, Preventing and tackling bullying, July 2017). - 4.2 Bullying may be defined as any wilful and hurtful behaviour, usually repeated, consistently over a period of time, designed to intentionally hurt another pupil or group physically or emotionally, where it is difficult for those being bullied to defend themselves.
+- 4.1 The government defines bullying as behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally (DfE, Preventing and tackling bullying, July 2017). - 4.2 Bullying may be defined as any wilful and hurtful behaviour, usually repeated, consistently over a period of time, designed to intentionally hurt another pupil or group physically or emotionally, where it is difficult for those being bullied to defend themselves.
 Bullying is often motivated by prejudice.
 Bullying may follow a pattern and is directed towards a pupil by another pupil or group of pupils.
 Bullying can take many forms.
 It is a serious and complex matter, which can have profound consequences for children and parents.
 We recognise that both pupils and bullies may need help to stop the behaviour recurring. - 4.3 The seriousness of bullying cannot be emphasised enough.
 Bullying is among the top concerns that parents have about their children's safety and well-being at and on the way to and from school.
 Bullying is also a top concern of children and young people themselves.
 Bullying undermines a pupil's confidence and self-esteem; it destroys their sense of security and can be psychologically damaging.
 Bullying can impact on its pupils' attendance and attainment at school and can have a life-long negative impact on some young people's lives. - 4.4 It is acknowledged that bullies may have complex reasons for their behaviour and may well need help.
 It should also be recognised that the consequences of being allowed to 'get away with it' can be detrimental to them as well as to their pupil.
-All pupils deserve the opportunity to be helped to understand what acceptable behaviour is.
-3

-- 4.5 Bullying can take many forms which include: - Physical assault (including sexual, pushing, hitting, shoving or any form of physical violence). - Emotional (being unfriendly, threatening looks/gestures, tormenting). - Verbal abuse (name calling, teasing, or making offensive remarks). - Indirect emotional tormenting by excluding from social groups or spreading malicious rumours. - Cyber-bullying, which is defined as the use of ICT by an individual or group in a way that is intended to upset others.
-Examples include: - Sexting - Group Messages
+All pupils deserve the opportunity to be helped to understand what acceptable behaviour is. - 4.5 Bullying can take many forms which include: - Physical assault (including sexual, pushing, hitting, shoving or any form of physical violence). - Emotional (being unfriendly, threatening looks/gestures, tormenting). - Verbal abuse (name calling, teasing, or making offensive remarks).

-- Threatening Messages - Using social networking websites and applications, mobile phones, text messaging, photographs, video, and e-mail. - Behaviour or language which makes a person feel unwelcome or marginalised because of their sexual orientation or gender identity, whether actual or perceived. - Racism (negative behaviour or language towards an individual's ethnicity, skin colour, country of birth, spoken language or religious beliefs). - 4.6 Bullying may involve complicity that falls short of direct participation by, for instance, manipulating a third party to tease or torment someone.
+- Indirect emotional tormenting by excluding from social groups or spreading malicious rumours. - Cyber-bullying, which is defined as the use of ICT by an individual or group in a way that is intended to upset others.
+Examples include: - Sexting - Group Messages - Threatening Messages - Using social networking websites and applications, mobile phones, text messaging, photographs, video, and e-mail. - Behaviour or language which makes a person feel unwelcome or marginalised because of their sexual orientation or gender identity, whether actual or perceived. - Racism (negative behaviour or language towards an individual's ethnicity, skin colour, country of birth, spoken language or religious beliefs). - 4.6 Bullying may involve complicity that falls short of direct participation by, for instance, manipulating a third party to tease or torment someone.
 It may be overt and intimidating but is often hidden and subtle.
 It includes actions or comments that are racist, religious, or cultural, homophobic, sexist, sexual (e.g., sexting) or which focus on disabilities or other physical attributes (such as hair colour or body shape) or any reference to Special Educational Needs. - 4.7 It is a legal obligation to report a single incident of racist, homophobic, or sexual harassment bullying.
-Any such incident will be reported on CPOMS and then sent to the Headteacher, DSL, Assistant Headteacher (or Pastoral lead) or Behaviour manager.
+Any such incident will be reported on CPOMS and then Assistant Headteacher (Helen Morris), The Behaviour Lead (Ross Doohan), Deputy DSL (Junaid Musa) and the Headteacher (Gary Holding), Other members of the SLT and Pastoral Team will also be alerted to this.